 Turns out, it’s most of them: Democratic voters put 10 of the 17 names listed at a rating on the “insider” half of the spectrum, including Sen. Bernie Sanders (I-Vt.), the strongest and best-known candidate in the current field who considered himself a political outsider against Hillary Clinton for the Democratic ticket in the 2016 presidential election.

 Sanders scored at 3.6 among Democrats, with only former Vice President Joe Biden (2.8) — who has hinted heavily at a run in recent weeks — viewed as more of an insider.
-Both septuagenarians are leading in Morning Consult’s weekly Democratic primary tracking polls of likely primary voters, despite a strong preference among Democratic voters for someone under 70.
+Both septuagenarians are leading in Morning Consult’s weekly Democratic tracking polls of Democratic primary voters, despite a strong preference among Democratic voters for someone under 70.

 Beto O’Rourke, the former Texas congressman, scored 4.8, putting him near the middle of the pack, while Sen. Kamala Harris of California scored 4.2.
 Sen. Elizabeth Warren of Massachusetts, who’s sought to frame herself as an outsider by swearing off traditional, big-dollar political fundraisers, scored 3.7.